top of page

 I remembered how my brother had laughed when the chief had suddenly blushed at the girl’s rusty voice when she tried to imitate him.

 Tom had then turned to me, trying to be serious “There, you see?
-Even my crew knows it and can’t do nothing about it.”
+Even my crew knows it and can’t do anything about it.”

 The image vanishes when I hear Hallie say “Everything is going to be alright.”
 She sounded so old and wise.
 She would be turning five next week.

-I took her hand just to get her strength.
+I took her hand to gain some of her strength.
 She had not cried even once, but she knew.
 I had seen her staring at the map’s corner, where one of the WRENS had moved the block that was her father’s ship.
 "Missing in action, nothing confirmed.”

 Not until now.